pedrorrivero/qrand/README.md

 We use [GitHub issues](https://github.com/pedrorrivero/qrand/issues) for tracking requests and bugs.
 Please use Unitary Fund's [Discord](http://discord.unitary.fund/) for discussion and simple questions.

 ## Acknowledgements
-Parts of this software's source code have been borrowed from the [qRNG](https://github.com/ozanerhansha/qRNG) project, which is licensed under the [GNU GPLv3](https://github.com/ozanerhansha/qRNG/blob/master/LICENSE) license.
+Parts of this software's source code have been inspired or borrowed from the [qRNG](https://github.com/ozanerhansha/qRNG) project, which is licensed under the [GNU GPLv3](https://github.com/ozanerhansha/qRNG/blob/master/LICENSE) license.
 Copyright notice and specific changes can be found as a docstring wherever this applies.

 ## License
 [Apache License 2.0](LICENSE)